 Today at the Olympics: BMX history and more medals in the pool for Team GB

-There was more considerable success for Team GB on a medal-packed seventh day of action at the Tokyo Olympics
+Team GB enjoyed a medal-packed seventh day of action at the Tokyo Olympics

 Beth Shriever and Kye Whyte made BMX history for Great Britain as they delivered gold and silver at the Ariake Urban Sports Park.